FMS 2025.04

 3. Installation structure

-When the above command finishes, the <prefix> will have an include_r4 and a lib directory.
+When the above command finishes, the <prefix> will have an include and a lib directory.
 The lib directory will have these files:

 cmake/fms/fms-targets.cmake